TobyLobster/multiply_test/README.md

 This method turns out to be ~2.7 times slower on the 6502 than an equivalent 'shift-and-add' routine, so doesn't seem to be used much in practice.
 It's used more in designing hardware circuits.

 ### 6. Hardware support
-Some hardware has support for multiplication in silicon.
-These are likely to be fastest, where available.
-For instance, the SNES has hardware for 'unsigned 8 bit x 8 bit = 16 bit' and 'signed 16 bit x 8 bit = 24 bit' routines.
+Some hardware has multiplication support in silicon.
+These are likely to be fastest where available.
+For instance, the [SNES CPU](https://en.wikipedia.org/wiki/Ricoh_5A22) with it's extended 6502 instruction set has hardware for 'unsigned 8 bit x 8 bit = 16 bit' and 'signed 16 bit x 8 bit = 24 bit' routines.

 ### 7. Repeated addition ###
 To multiply m*n, just add m, n times.
 This is stupidly slow for anything that isn't very small in n, so avoid in general.